1967 Cannes Film Festival

 The 20th Cannes Film Festival took place from 27 April to 12 May 1967.
 Italian filmmaker Alessandro Blasetti served as jury president for the main competition.

-The Grand Prix du Festival International du Film, then the fetival's main prize, was awarded to Blowup by Michelangelo Antonioni.
+The Grand Prix du Festival International du Film, then the festival's main prize, was awarded to Blowup by Michelangelo Antonioni.

 The festival opened with I Killed Rasputin by Robert Hossein, and closed with Batouk by Jean Jacques Manigot.